-You need to remember the glimpses of what a brilliant program Mailpile is about to be, because it will give you dark moments, and you’ll need strength.
+You need to remember the glimpses of what a brilliant program Mailpile is about to be, because it will give you moments where you question it.

 My server often sits at 100% processor usage.
 It’s heating up my data centre ever so slightly.
-Is it still reading my huge message archive after 4 weeks?
+Is it still reading my huge message archive?
 It might be, I can’t tell.
 I restart Mailpile every couple of days out of suspicion, and it responds instantly again.

 And Mailpile is hungry for your RAM – it won’t fit into a cheap 1GB system.
 I’ve given it 4GB, but I want it to be happy.
 Can make it happier and faster with more?
 I love Mailpile, I want to give Mailpile whatever it wants.